How to Make a Filling Salad

 These tips will help you create a filling salad that can work as a main dish (or as a big part of your meal).
 If your salad is simply a side dish, you don’t need to make it hearty and balanced (I would just encourage you to make it taste good to you).
 But if you want a filling salad as a main dish, these tips can help get you started.

-Note that as a vegan dietitian, these tips are focused on making filling vegan salads.
-You can use also use these tips as inspiration to make filling salads as an omnivore.
+Note that as a vegan dietitian, these tips are focused on making filling salads with plant-based ingredients.
+I do mention options for all eaters, but you can use also use these tips as inspiration to make filling salads that work for you and your dietary preferences.

 Tips to Make a Filling Salad